Preparing you with hands-on, clinical training to help others

 What to Expect

 Sonographers are required to pass a national certification board.
-There are several to choose from depending on specialization.
-The program prepares the student for certifying boards in Abdomen, OB/Gyn, and Vascular Sonography
+There are several to choose from depending on concentrations learned in the program and specialization.
+Click here for details on credentialing.

 Locations